Manaslu Circuit Trek

 Manaslu Circuit Trek Highlights

-• A landscape that is full of dramatic contrasts and changes on a daily basis.
+• A landscape that is full of dramatic contrasts and changes daily.

-• Experiencing the self-fulfillment of reaching the high pass of Larkya La 5106 meters/16752 ft.
+• Experiencing the self-fulfillment of reaching the high pass of Larkya La at 5106 meters (16752 ft.).

 Gaining in popularity by the year and dubbed by many "The New Annapurna" in terms of its overall appeal, the remote Manaslu Circuit Trek remains largely true to its reputation as an outstanding wilderness experience even as tea houses along the trail have made the hike easier in recent years from the perspective of basic food and accommodation needs along the way.
 Manaslu Circuit Trek remains far less crowded than some of the better-known routes through the Himalayas while offering all the classic aspects of a great trek, from cascading rivers and precipitous trails to stunning views and subtropical forests, glorious mountain scenery, and a gradual ascent to a breath-snatching high pass, and a host of side trips and add-ons that have the scope to turn the experience into an epic journey.

-Skirting by the ice-cold waters of the Budhi Gandaki River to its source below Larkya La Pass (5106 meters)—and frequently crossing over the river on a slew of seemingly hair-raising suspension bridges that are sturdy enough for entire mule teams to use—the trek provides fascinating insights into the traditional cultures of the Gurung, Tamang, and Tibetan people living in peaceful coexistence within the valley's confines.
+Skirting by the ice-cold waters of the Budhi Gandaki River to its source below Larkya La Pass 5106 meters (16752 feet)—and frequently crossing over the river on a slew of seemingly hair-raising suspension bridges that are sturdy enough for entire mule teams to use—the trek provides fascinating insights into the traditional cultures of the Gurung, Tamang, and Tibetan people living in peaceful coexistence within the valley's confines.

-Reigning supreme over the entire region is the majestic Manaslu (8163 meters) and its striking twin peaks, skirted by glacial valleys, pine forests, and the scenic backdrop of the Ganesh Himal range.
+Reigning supreme over the entire region is the majestic Manaslu 8163 meters (26781 feet) and its striking twin peaks, skirted by glacial valleys, pine forests, and the scenic backdrop of the Ganesh Himal range.
 The trek essentially circles much of the mountain’s circumference until it crests Larkya La and drops into the neighboring valley of Marsyangdi, descending from there through the rock-strewn upper slopes and scenic alpine meadows to Dharapani, the modern trailhead for the Annapurna Circuit.

 The beauty of the Manaslu Circuit is that, aside from being one of the premium hikes in Nepal, it allows for more rewarding options than just about any other trek.
 One potential choice is to get even further off the beaten trail by choosing to take the upper Manaslu route, a scenically spectacular and rarely-taken path across the mountain.
 Another detour is the pathway to the magical Tsum Valley, long locked away from public view and only opened on a restricted basis in recent years.
 Or you could simply choose to forego the passage up and over Larkya La altogether and focus purely on the delights of Tsum Valley Buddhist Culture and its famed monasteries.

 The Manaslu Trek isn't mountain climbing, and it requires no special training or prior experience either.
 We have successfully organized people ranging in age from 8 to 75.
 This trek is suitable for beginners, individuals, and family groups.
-While the landscape is rugged with numerous landslide areas, long-distance hiking, uneven trails, and crossing over the 5106-meter Larkya La, you may encounter difficulties.
+While the landscape is rugged with numerous landslide areas, long-distance hiking, uneven trails, and crossing over the 5106 meters Larkya La, you may encounter difficulties.
 However, you will gradually build muscle and adapt to the terrain.
 Because the trek begins at 930 m above Machhakhola, you will gain elevation gradually, which will aid in acclimatization.
-This is why we recommend trekking, hiking, jogging, gym, cardio, and other physical activities regularly before visiting Nepal.
-In fact, the Manaslu Circuit Trek is not easy but doable and rewarding.
+This is why NTE recommends trekking, hiking, jogging, gym, cardio, and other physical activities regularly before visiting Nepal.
+The Manaslu Circuit Trek is not easy but doable and rewarding.

-What is the best time to trek Manaslu?
+The best time to trek the Manaslu Circuit

 Nepal has two periods of the year that are considered ideal for trekking: the spring season, which runs from March through May, and the autumn season, which runs from September through November.
 These two windows of opportunity offer fine weather for trekking, the best conditions and ideal circumstances for making it over the higher passes, a clear sky almost every day, smooth flights and transportation, and better odds for finding trekking partners.